What TV is best for PS5 and Xbox Series X?

 eARC

 While not a console feature, eARC is a next-gen TV feature to keep in mind.
 It's the evolution of ARC, or Audio Return Channel.
-This sends audio from a TV's internal apps (Netflix, Vudu, etc.), back down the HDMI cable to a receiver or soundbar.
+This sends audio from a TV's internal apps (such as Netflix or Vudu), back down the HDMI cable to a receiver or soundbar.
 With eARC, newer formats like Dolby Atmos can be transmitted as well.

 The issue is in many cases, eARC often precludes higher resolutions/frame rates on the same input.
 So if you've connected your PS5 to your receiver, and the receiver to the TV, you can have eARC audio back from the TV or 4K120, but usually not both.
 This is only important if you plan on using the internal apps in a TV (as in, not a Roku or Amazon streaming stick) and you want to use the new audio formats via eARC.